Value-added tax: United Kingdom

 The United Kingdom introduced VAT in 1973 after joining the EEC.
 The current standard rate for VAT in the United Kingdom since 2011 is 20%.
 Some goods and services have a reduced rate of 5% or are zero-rated (0%).
 Others may be exempt.

 United States

 In the United States no federal VAT is in effect.
 Instead, sales and use taxes are used in most states.

-Puerto Rico replaced its 6% sales tax with a 10.5% VAT beginning 1 April 2016, leaving in place its 1% municipal sales and use tax.
-Materials imported for manufacturing are exempt.
-However, two states enacted a form of VAT in lieu of a business income tax.
+However, two states have enacted a form of VAT in lieu of a business income tax: